Click the map above to view an enlargement

 Alfriston

 A charming and historic village on the way to the sea, Alfriston has old shops, nice tea-rooms, pubs and restaurants (including the outstanding Star).
 It also has the Alfriston Clergy House, a fascinating thatched 14th century hall house with a charming garden; this was the first building to be acquired by the National Trust in 1896.
-Open most days 10.30-5.
+Open most days 10.30am to 5:00pm.
 8 miles from Pekes.

 Website: Alfriston Clergy House